-- Nursing courses completed at another postsecondary institution are not eligible for transfer credit (i.e., a course with an "NUR" or "PNR" prefix).
+- With the exception of the RN to BSN program, nursing courses completed at another postsecondary institution are not eligible for transfer credit (i.e., a course with an "NUR" or "PNR" prefix).
 The only exceptions are nursing courses completed at Fortis-affiliated nursing programs.
 Acceptance of these nursing credits is subject to approval by the Dean of Nursing.
-Evidence of skill competency may be required. - In the Nursing program, students entering with an unrestricted LPN license and proof of completing an approved practical nursing program are awarded Block Credits in Anatomy and Physiology I (AHP216), Fundamentals of Human Nutrition (SCI115), Human Growth and Development (PSY278), and Foundations of Nursing (NUR104).
-Further credit may also be granted for Introduction to Informatics (CMP105) if there is proof of taking a similarly titled course on the official practical nursing transcripts.

-- a.
-Students must request official transcripts for their practical nursing program as proof of completion. - b.
-There is no evaluation of the official transcripts needed in order to award the Block Credits.
-They are simply needed for the file. - c.
-Transcripts can be used further to process additional transfer credits if necessary. - d.
-Courses that earn Block Credits are awarded a CR grade.
+Evidence of skill competency may be required. - For the RN to BSN program, transfer credit from other institutions will only be accepted for online courses.
+No transfer credit will be awarded for RN to BSN courses delivered at a residential campus. - In the Nursing program, students entering with an unrestricted LPN license and proof of completing an approved practical nursing program are awarded Block Credits in Anatomy and Physiology I (AHP216), Fundamentals of Human Nutrition (SCI115), Human Growth and Development (PSY278), and Foundations of Nursing (NUR104).
+Further credit may also be granted for Introduction to Informatics (CMP105) if there is proof of taking a similarly titled course on the official practical nursing transcripts. - Students must request official transcripts for their practical nursing program as proof of completion. - There is no evaluation of the official transcripts needed in order to award the Block Credits.
+They are simply needed for the file. - o Transcripts can be used further to process additional transfer credits if necessary. - Courses that earn Block Credits are awarded a CR grade.